reduxframework/redux-framework/readme.txt

 <ul>
 <li>Full value escaping</li>
 <li>Required - Link visibility from parent fields.
 Set this to affect the visibility of the field on the parent's value.
 Fully nested with multiple required parents possible.</li>
 <li>Output CSS Automatically - Redux generates CSS and the appropriate Google Fonts stylesheets for you on select fields.
-You need only specify the CSS selector to apply the CSS to (limited to certain fields).</li>
+You need to only specify the CSS selector to apply the CSS to (limited to certain fields).</li>
 <li>Compiler integration!
 A custom hook runs when any fields with the argument `compile => true` are changed.</li>
 <li>Field validation and sanitization</li>
 <li>Field and section disabling</li>